vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 So, avidyA is "free floating flawed knowledge".
 So, it must be a primary ontological entity like brahman.

+Bottomline is - where does imperfection (avidyA) come from if perfect brahman is the only real thing there is?
+No coherent answer.

+> Why would the mere fact of appearance be a flaw in the logic of the doctrine or in the metaphysics?
+Is the sun flawed for being reflected in puddles?

+In the sun example, atleast the sun _and_ the observer are real.
+In the shAnkaran comedy, there is no real other than brahman.
+So, the example is junk.

 ## मिथ्या-वेद-प्रामाण्यम्
 Anyway, what's your proof for any of what you say - veda is avidyA for you.
 So shAnkaran advaita is baseless blabbering by your own admission.